 - To appeal you can write to the department stating that you are appealing

-hearing office or unemployment insurance office.
+the hearing office listed on the reverse side of your determination.
 You may also appeal on line at

 - Include a copy of the determination or identify the determination by its nine-digit number